PatrickLevy/basicapi/README.md

 ### To Test Retrieving the Last Posted Data
 - Send a `GET` message (or open a browser) to `localhost:3001/arbitrary`

-### Next Steps:
-- The data that is sent will currently be lost if you server is stopped.
-A good next step would be to hook up this api to a database for more permanent storage.
-- Host this on a remote server so that your front end web application can access it.
-Use the native JavaScript Fetch api, jQuery, or NPM package axios to make requests to this backend api server.

 ## Remote Deployment to Cloud Server

 ### Digital Ocean or Heroku?